GenericMappingTools/gmt/sandbox/docs_rst/source/grdblend.rst

     contributes to the final result.
 Weights and cosine tapering are not considered when clobber mode is active.
 **-N**\ *nodata*
     No data.
 Set nodes with no input grid to this value [Default is NaN].
 **-Q**
     Create a header-less grid file suitable for use with **grdraster**.
     Requires that the output grid file is a native format (i.e., not netCDF).
 **-V**\ [*level*\ ] (\*)
-    Select verbosity level [1].
+    Select verbosity level [c].
 **-W**
     Do not blend, just output the weights used for each node.
 This option is valid when only one input grid is provided [Default makes